-Primary Adult Leader: The person who provides primary leadership and guidance to their congregational group.
-All communication between the Gathering office and the congregation is handled by this spectacular individual!
+Primary adult leader: The person who provides primary leadership and guidance to their congregational group.
+All communication between the Gathering office and the congregation is handled by this individual.

-Service Learning: On each of the three full Gathering days, one-third of the Gathering is sent out to serve in our host city.
-Service ranges from hearing stories from local citizens, learning about the history and heritage of our host city, engaging in relationship building around discussion and storytelling, helping with improvements or projects the host city has indicated they would like partners to engage in with them.
-This day is not about "working hard" to help the city.
-The day is about engaging with the local community so we can be transformed by their stories and experiences!
+Service Learning: Part of the three-day rotation, on this day participants are sent out to serve in the host city.
+Service can range from learning about the history and heritage of the host city, engaging in relationship building through dialogue and storytelling or helping with improvements or projects with partnering community organizations.
+This day is centered around accompaniment and transformation through stories and experiences.

-Synod Coordinator: An individual selected by the synod bishop, who serves as the primary point of contact for information, questions and advice for all things Gathering.
-They can be contacted on the Gathering website.
+Synod Coordinator: An individual selected by the synod bishop, who serves as the primary point-of-contact for information, questions and advice for all things Gathering.
+They can be contacted through the Gathering website.